Further details for the Historic Drive around Canning

 The landing place was on the left bank of the Canning River adjacent to the Bridge.
 Originally a wharfage reserve it is one of a number of landing places located along the Canning River which served the important river traffic and local timber, firewood and brickmaking industries in the colonial period.
 By the early 1900’s the landing place had become a popular picnic area and plans were made to plant trees and enhance its amenity.
 The reserve is now included within the boundaries of the Canning River Regional Park.
 “Old Nicholson Road” can be seen on the left hand side of the road after you cross the Bridge.

-This building was the garage for the bus service operated by Charlie Grose.
+Situated between Woodloes St and Albany Highway (second-hand store), this building was the garage for the bus service operated by Charlie Grose.
 The bus was described as the first “real” bus with seats facing each other, and the service connected Cannington with Victoria Park with a fare of sixpence (6d) for a trip.

 Turn left into Albany Highway and then turn left again at the BP service station into Short Street and then left into Woodloes Street, which will return you to Woodloes Homestead.